Dan1718/watauri/README.md

 It connects to WhatsApp Web, syncs chats and messages into a local SQLite database, and exposes them through a desktop UI.
 The project is open source and currently under active development.

+## Why this exists

+I have an ick for the official WhatsApp Web experience.

+I'm basically trying to explore a desktop-first experience, with stronger organization, more power user features like, better search, better bulk actions, improved media workflows, and more control in general.

+Obviously, this should do everything that WhatsApp Web currently does (yet to be achieved), but faster and more reliable and then some.

 ## Status